mokten/StubPlay/README.md

 ## Usage

-We recommend enabling stubs as soon as possible - in you main file or App delegate.
+We recommend enabling stubs as soon as possible - in your main.swift file or App delegate init()

 By default: requests/response are saved in the caches/"com.mokten.stubplay" directory.
 Everytime the app is run this directory will be cleared out.